 There’s a plethora of files and documents that you can keep in digitized form in order to save time and space.
 They are easy to access and retrieve especially if you give them identifiable file names and store them in separate folders.

 Medical records, personal documents, family photos, and proofs of payments are just a few of the types of personal or family documents you can store in digitized form.
-If you operate a business, you can produce, save and deliver digitized copies of your payroll, employee masterlist, periodic tax, social security, and company financial reports.
+If you operate a business, you can produce, save and deliver digitized copies of your payroll, employee master list, periodic tax, social security, and company financial reports.
 This allows your company to save on printing cost which comprises up to 15% of your annual revenue.

 Going paperless actually speeds up your business process.
 Make it possible in your company with professional help from a competent managed print services provider.

-Going Paperless Saves You Money on Supplies, Storage Space and Shredding Cost
+Going Paperless Saves You Money on Supplies, Storage Space, and Shredding Cost

 If you add the printing expenses you incur each year, the overall amount could put you in shock.
-The cost of paper, printer consumables, printer maintenance, document storage, and professional shredding services can account for a big chunk from your operating budget.
+The cost of paper, printer consumables, printer maintenance, document storage, and professional shredding services can account for a big chunk of your operating budget.
 Knowing your yearly expenses on printing will allow you to determine how much you are going to save by simply embracing a paperless system.
 You can make it work for your business with the help of a reliable managed print services company.

 Digital Systems Offer Greater Accuracy

 Digital systems allow customers and registration applicants to fill in personal information into the system at their own time and convenience.
 If they fill out printed forms, there’s a chance that these will be misfiled or keyed in incorrectly into the system.

 A few decades back, the day planner was the preferred tool of highly productive career persons.
 With the advent of advanced information technology and software, the day planner has become a thing of the past.